 3: Use quality product photos and information

 It cannot be overstressed how important good quality product images are for eCommerce.
-Unlike in a brick and mortar store your potential customers cannot pick up or hold the product, the images are the only visual interaction they will have with the product
+Unlike in a brick-and-mortar store your potential customers cannot pick up or hold the product, the images are the only visual interaction they will have with the product

 Make sure the images are of excellent quality and provide at least 4 different images of the product within the product detail page combining these images with detailed descriptions of the product.
 Make use of video if possible.

-Be careful – quality images can be very big files and need to be properly sized and optimised so not to slow your website down.
+Be careful – quality images can be very big files and need to be properly sized and optimised so as not to slow your website down.
 WordPress users can make use of Imagify or Smush to compress images and render them in the latest formats for greater speed.

 4: Invest in eCommerce SEO

-Search Engine Optimisation, three little words that carry such importance.
+Search Engine Optimisation is three little words that carry such importance.
 While paid advertising is extremely important for eCommerce it is advisable to give SEO as much time and attention as you possibly can because Google Organic website visitors are not just FREE, but they are also very good quality visitors.

 SEO can be broken down into three distinct categories:

-- On Page SEO – This covers all aspects of SEO on a web page such as The Title and Description Tags, Headings, Keywords in opening paragraphs, the type and amount of content etc.
+- On-Page SEO – This covers all aspects of SEO on a web page such as The Title and Description Tags, Headings, Keywords in opening paragraphs, the type and amount of content etc.

-- Off Page SEO – Link building, the art of encouraging other quality websites to link to yours.
+- Off-Page SEO – Link building, the art of encouraging other quality websites to link to yours.

 - Technical SEO – These are the parts of SEO that the normal eCommerce website owner will probably not get too involved in, but leave up to a web developer.
-This includes things such as site speed, maintaining a sitemap file, monitoring for broken links and duplicate content and many more behind the scenes activities.
+This includes things such as site speed, maintaining a sitemap file, monitoring for broken links and duplicate content and many more behind-the-scenes activities.

 - Content Marketing – Start a blog and write about relevant topics that you know will be of interest to your potential customers, research their pain points and cover these topics in depth.